Werdohl: History

 The first document which mentions Werdohl dates to the year 1101.
 Bishop Heinrich II. from Paderborn mentions the church of Werdohl, which was donated by count Erpo of Padberg to the monastery Boke/Flechtdorf.
 In 1220 the Priorat Berentrop took over the ownership, which in 1300 was bought by count Everhard II. of the Mark.

-Werdohl was long administrated in the Amt Neuenrade, however at the end of the 19th century the population of Werdohl was higher than those of the other municipalities in the Amt together.
-On June 1, 1891 Werdohl left the Amt and became self-administrated, after it failed to get the seat of the Amt administration to be moved to Werdohl.
+Werdohl was long administered in the Amt Neuenrade, however at the end of the 19th century the population of Werdohl was higher than those of the other municipalities in the Amt together.
+On June 1, 1891 Werdohl left the Amt and became self-administered, after it failed to get the seat of the Amt administration to be moved to Werdohl.
 On April 19, 1936 the municipality received city rights.

 Coat of arms

 The coat of arms of Werdohl shows a rose, which was already present in the seal of the church.
 To the right are three chain segments, the symbol of the family Neuhoff, a noble family which resided in the municipality in the past.
 The bottom part shows the red-white chequered bordure as the symbols of the counts of the Mark.

 The first attempt of Werdohl to receive a coat of arms was started in 1915, when they asked Dr. Hildebrandt of the editorial staff of the Deutscher Herold in Berlin to create a concept for a coat of arms.
 The draft already resembled the later coat of arms, only the rose was in silver on black ground.
 However the war and then the end of monarchy in Germany delayed for several years.
 In 1929 Otto Hupp created two drafts of the coat of arms, one of which was then accepted by the municipality council on August 29, 1929.
 It later turned out that the coat of arms need to be officially granted, which happened on January 16, 1935.

 In 1936 the Landrat of Westphalia lobbied to have the coat of arms changed.
 He requested a draft from the heraldic Waldemar Mallek, which showed a Zeppelin in the top part, the chain in bottom, separated by the chequered bordure.
 It was however not accepted by the mayor of Werdohl, and was not pursued further.